SFDO-Community-Sprints/summit-events-app-documentation/docs/advanced-features/recaptcha.md

 ![image](https://github.com/user-attachments/assets/a6e3f8d7-4063-413f-a9b4-882273c7a3c0)

-**Congratulations, you not have your new keys!
+**Congratulations, you now have your new keys!
 Leave this tab open and go back to your Salesforce org.
 Now we have to use those keys to let Google talk to Salesforce.**

 ## STEP 2: Add reCAPTCHA keys to your Custom Settings